mmmeyers/meowbox/NOTES.md

 TO DO ON 9/8/16:
 - On the page to create a box, the button is "SHIPPED".
 So how do we change the boolean value in the boxes table to switch to 'true' and then have it count towards the subscriber's "boxes received" list?
 (DONE)

 - When creating a new box, admin should have option to not select any item from the drop down.
+(DONE)

+TO DO ON 9/8 and 9/9/16:

+- Work on validations
+  - User must have unique username, email, password upon signing up (DONE)
+  - Box must have title and description
+  - Item must have title, description, and size

 class User < ActiveRecord::Base